Our iPhone 12 thoughts so far: Camera upgrades, lidar, and that new design

 Then there's the tale of two different telephoto cameras on the iPhone 12 Pro and 12 Pro Max.
 The 12 Pro has a similar 52-millimeter lens as last year's iPhone 11 Pro.
 But the 12 Pro Max gets a new longer 65-millimeter lens which offers a 2.5x optical zoom instead of the 2x optical zoom on the 12 Pro.

 Both Pro models also have lidar, which stands for Light Detection and Ranging.
 It will help AR apps detect objects, depth and spaces.
-But the camera can also use lidar for improving autofocus with photos and video, especially in low-light. lidar even allows for Portrait Night Mode photos.
+But the camera can also use lidar for improving autofocus with photos and video, especially in low-light.
+Lidar even allows for Portrait Night Mode photos.
+(Here's everything you need to know about lidar on the iPhone 12 Pro phones.)

 All of the cameras are powered by the A14 Bionic chip.
 According to Apple the new brains of the iPhone 12 family are 50% faster than any other phone sold today.
 The A14 brings Smart HDR 3, which optimizes the dynamic range of photos, identifies scenes like skies and optimizes for people's skin and hair.
 Smart HDR 3 and Night Mode work on the wide, ultra-wide and selfie camera.
 Deep Fusion which optimizes pictures on a pixel level to reduce noise and improve detail is now on every camera including the telephoto ones on the iPhone 12 Pro and 12 Pro Max.